rodoabad/code-review-culture/README.md

 #### As an author

-*An author should provide sufficient context so that the reviewer doesn't have to hunt down context.*
+*An author should provide sufficient context so that the reviewer doesn't have to hunt down it down.*

 It will probably add a couple more minutes of your time as an author but it will probably save more time for the reviewer.
 Always ask yourself if a reviewer looks at my commit message and pull request, will they have to look for context somewhere else?
 If the answer is yes then it's probably a good a idea to add more context to your commit.

 Moreover, commits full of context explaining what and why a change is happening gets to live in the git repository.
 It will always be there and it is a lot easier to track down in the future.

+#### As a reviewer

+*Provide compliments.*

+Compliments are free and should always be given out whenever we see something good and done particularly well.

+*Ask, don't tell.*

+As a reviewer you want your critical feedback to be well received and without negativity.
+One way to do that is to avoid making demands - [ask questions to drive discussions](https://en.wikipedia.org/wiki/Socratic_method).

+> Extract this out into a service.

+This is a command.
+There's no discussion here.
+The author either has only two options - do it or ignore it.
+This also gives the author no credit for maybe having thought of extracting it to a service.
+Maybe they want to but they are just looking for more feedback.

+How do we make this better?

+> What do you think about extracting this into a service?

+Now you've opened up a technical discussion between you and the author.
+The author now feels that they are part of the decision making and their opinions matter.